Celebrant

 Explore the different ways to get into this role.

-How to become a celebrant
+How to become Celebrant

-You can get into this job through:
+You can get into this job through a private training course.

 Other Routes

 You do not need formal qualifications to become a celebrant though training may help your career prospects.
-There are different courses you can do with private training providers and through organisations like Humanists UK.
+There are different courses you can do with private training providers and through organisations, like Humanists UK.

 Courses vary in length, cost and entry requirements, and include:

-• level 3 Certificate and Diploma in Celebrancy
+• Level 3 Certificate and Diploma in Celebrancy

 • wedding, funeral and naming ceremonies training